Skip to Content

 Wondering where to stay in Malaga?
-This guide covers where to stay in this gorgeous destination on the Mediterranean Sea – the best areas for sightseeing, beach chillin’ and more.
+This guide covers where to stay in this gorgeous destination on the Mediterranean coast – packed with the best areas for sightseeing, beach chillin’ and more.

-As it’s such a popular spot amongst British holiday-makers (who don’t have the best rep, I’ll admit), I was cautious before my first visit… But I didn’t need to be.
+As it’s such a popular spot, I was cautious before my first visit… but I didn’t need to be.

-Moorish, Gothic, Baroque, and even ancient Roman architecture help paint the picture of this charming province of Andalucia.
-Here you’ll get to experience a laid-back lifestyle with plenty of incredible food, customs, and attractions (it was even the birthplace of Pablo Picasso – more on him later).
+Moorish, Gothic, Baroque and even ancient Roman architecture help paint the picture of this charming province in Andalucia.
+Go to experience a laid-back lifestyle with plenty of incredible food, customs and attractions (it was even the birthplace of Pablo Picasso – more on him later).

 Best Places to Stay in Malaga – Top Picks Hotel